polarhive/UE23CS/src/sem-3/UE23MA241A/README.md

-# UE23CS241A: Statistics for Data Science
+# UE23CS241A: Mathematics for Computer Science and Engineering

 > Data Science is the study of data.
 It is about extracting, analyzing, visualizing, managing, and storing data to create insights.
 This course covers both Descriptive statistics to understand the data and the inferential statistics which seeks to infer something about a population on the basis of a statistical sample and build a simple linear regression model.
 ### Course Objectives: